-Workshops will feature a demonstration of the ROV's accessible voting options, including the Remote Accessible Vote by Mail (RAVBM) system and the accessible ballot marking device at the Vote Centers (Dominion's ICX).
-Workshops will be scheduled as needed.
+Workshops will feature a demonstration of the ROV's accessible voting options, including the Remote Accessible Vote by Mail (RAVBM) system and the accessible ballot marking device (ICX) at the Vote Centers.
+Workshops will be scheduled prior to every statewide election.
 Advertising of these workshops will be done on social media, with assistance from the County Administrator's Office communications team, and through trusted community partners.
 At these workshops the ROV will provide:

-- Remote Accessible Vote by Mail Application - A demonstration of the RAVBM interface and audio - Informational fliers regarding accessible voting - A demonstration of the ICX Ballot Marking Device, with a mock ballot - Discussion on availability of materials in alternate formats (large print, audio measures, accessible County Voter Information Guide, and availability of alternate formats for state election materials.
+- Remote Accessible Vote by Mail Application - A demonstration of the RAVBM interface and audio - Informational fliers regarding accessible voting - A demonstration of the ICX Ballot Marking Device, with a mock ballot - Discussion on availability of materials in alternate formats (large print, audio versions of ballot measures, accessible County Voter Information Guide), and availability of alternate formats for state election materials.